 The Greater Penobscot Building, as it is more formally known, is actually the third building within the block bounded by Fort, Shelby, Congress and Griswold to bear the Penobscot moniker.
 13 and 23 story structures of the same name were both designed by John Donaldson of Donaldson and Meier, and were built in approximately 1905 and 1915, respectively.
 The tri-chromatic original Penobscot stands just to the southwest of the Greater Penobscot at 127 W. Fort Street and features gorgeous exterior Beaux-Arts sculpture on the the top two floors.
 The second Penobscot Building stands at 138 W. Congress Street, directly to the southwest of the Daniel Burnham designed Ford Building (1913), and also features a Beaux-Arts exterior, but is significantly less photogenic than its predecessor.
 Both buildings now bear metal nameplates upon the ground floors of their facades, emblazoned with the phrase The Shops at Penobscot.
 Lumber baron Murphy, as far as we can tell, commissioned and funded the design and construction of only the original 1905 Penobscot building and died in the same year.

-Much of Rowland and Parducci’s very best work stands here within the Financial District.
-The Rowland designed Guardian Building (1929) and Buhl Building (1925) stand within eyeshot, both of which feature Parducci sculpture, and just around the corner is Rowland’s ornately sculpted Bankers Trust Company Building (1925).
-Nowhere in the Motor City is the genius of Rowland and Parducci so plainly and thoroughly concentrated as it is here, in the shadow of the 565-foot, 47-story, H-shaped superstructure of the Penobscot Building. ~I♥DM
+Much of Rowland and Parducci’s very best work is found here within the Financial District.
+The Rowland designed Guardian (1929) and Buhl (1925) buildings stand within eyeshot, and just around the corner is Rowland’s ornately sculpted Bankers Trust Company Building (1925).
+All three feature extensive sculptural embellishment by Parducci.
+Nowhere in the Motor City is the genius of Rowland and Parducci so plainly and thoroughly concentrated as it is here, in the shadow of the 565-foot, 47-story, H-shaped superstructure of the Greater Penobscot Building. ~I♥DM